Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 ## Create a free Linux server in AWS

 AWS is a cloud provider which allows users to create small linux servers for free.
-Create an AWS account and follow their [tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance) to set up a linux server (you don't need to change the default security group settings).
-Choose the `Ubuntu Server 20.04 LTS` since that tends to be a fairly easy distribution of Linux for beginners.
+Create an AWS account and follow their [tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance) to set up a linux server (you don't need to change the default security group settings). **Note**: Select the  `Ubuntu Server 20.04 LTS` image.
+Make sure that you select the `t2.micro` instance type.
+Leave all other settings as default.

 **NOTE** DO NOT PAY FOR ANYTHING.
 Make sure that you only select "free tier eligible" options so that you don't get charged anything.
 You can also [sign up](https://aws.amazon.com/education/awseducate/) for an AWS Educate account (if you are a student) to get $30 in free credits without providing credit card info.
 Also, be careful with anything that's not in the free tier (there's no need to use paid services in this tutorial) -- you can find yourself spending a lot of money very quickly if you create an expensive server and leave it running for a long time.